Premarital Counselling: Before you tie the Knot!

 - Manage Expectation – As mentioned in the beginning, unrealistic expectations from a relationship and your partner leads to a broken marriage.
 That is why many people who enter a relationship with certain expectations are heartbroken when they don’t find what was expected.
-A couples’ counselor encourages both partners to chat about their expectations deliberately and suggest ways to manage them.
+A couples’ counsellor encourages both partners to chat about their expectations deliberately and suggest ways to manage them.

 - Finances – Who earns, how much, where to spend and invest, these questions are pertinent to a couple.
 Money is there to serve us, but many people feel uncomfortable if you talk with them about their finances, they are tight-lipped.
-Counselor and Life Coach helps partners find an optimum financial plan that takes care of short-term goals, long-term goals, and medium-term goals.
+Counsellor and Life Coach helps partners find an optimum financial plan that takes care of short-term goals, long-term goals, and medium-term goals.

-- Family and Kids – Are you comfortable in a joint family, or you want to complete independence?
+- Family and Kids – Are you comfortable in a joint family, or do you want to complete independence?
 Do both of you want children?
 How many?
 When do you think you should plan a family?
 What will happen to the wife’s job/career when she is on maternity leave?
 Will she be ready to be a stay-at-home mother for long?

 - Intimacy – Are you equally comfortable when you discuss sexual relations?
 How do you want to do it, and is it ok to experiment?
 Are you able to speak freely about your desires to your partner?
 Does she/he understand them and act on them?
 She suggests that couples must talk freely, honestly, and openly about sex.
 The ability to discuss such issues without misgivings and qualms will result in a successful marriage.

 - Roles in marriage – Is the man going to be the sole bread earner and the woman the homemaker?
-Is the man going to do household chores and bring kids from schools?
+Is the man going to do household chores and bring kids from school?
 Is the female partner going to pursue her career?
 What will happen when she earns more than he?
-The couple played these scenarios in the counseling sessions to make them realize the situation’s idea and gravity.
+The couple played these scenarios in the counselling sessions to make them realize the situation’s idea and gravity.